C4’s Focus and Purpose

 Starting in 1995, C4 has held annual conventions, always in the Fall.
 The first two conventions were held in Pennsauken, NJ in conjunction with the MANA Convention.
 The next 15 consecutive conventions were held in Boston in conjunction with the Bay State Convention.
 Starting in 2012, the C4 Conventions are held in Baltimore in conjunction with the Whitman EXPO in November.
 These conventions serve as a platform to give educational presentations to the membership and also educate the general public.
 There is also the sharing of ideas and research, during social events and study groups.
 It is at this convention that the Annual C4 Business meeting is held, where members can bring up topics and important votes are held.
 C4 also holds meetings at the annual EAC and Summer ANA Conventions.
 Smaller local meetings are held at coin shows in the various regions.

 Until recently, C4 has held an annual private auction of colonial numismatic material consigned by members and open to bidding by both C4 and EAC members.
 These were held at our annual convention.
-The cataloging was done by McCawley & Grellman and the catalogs published have proved to be invaluable numismatic reference books to the hobby.
+The C4 cataloging was prepared by Tom Rinaldo for McCawley & Grellman and the catalogs published have proved to be invaluable numismatic reference books to the hobby.
 Starting in 2012, C4 has partnered with Stack’s-Bowers to hold an annual auction of colonial material at the Whitman EXPO in November, where C4 also has its annual convention.

 C4 has proudly published scholarly books since its founding, as part of its educational mission: